Chinese New Year in 30 stunning images

 You may also like: Origin stories behind 30 holidays

 Traditional red lanterns

 Red is the color of luck in Chinese culture, and these traditional red lanterns are an essential decoration when ushering in the new year.
 The lanterns feature hand-painted characters wishing health, peace, and prosperity for the upcoming year.
-Hanging lanterns for Chinese New Year is a 500-year-old tradition, originating during the Han Dynasty.
-Here, a Chinese worker hangs freshly hand-painted red lanterns up to dry in the village of Tuntou, in Hebei province, China.
+Hanging lanterns for the Chinese New Year is a 500-year-old tradition, originating during the Han dynasty.
+Here, a Chinese worker hangs freshly hand-painted red lanterns up to dry in the village of Tuntou in Hebei province, China.
 Tuntou is a village famous for its production of red lanterns.

 New Year’s market stalls

 The Chinese culture, as well as other Asian cultures, including Vietnamese culture, observe the lunar calendar.
-For millennia the passage of time has been closely linked in the Chinese culture to the cyclical pattern of agriculture.
+For millennia, the passage of time has been closely linked in the Chinese culture to the cyclical pattern of agriculture.
 For this reason, the lunar calendar is also referred to as the agriculture calendar or the old calendar.
 This picture shows customers shopping for a variety of lunar calendars in front of a bookstore in downtown Hanoi in Vietnam.